footballhead/pre-ablo/README.md

 ### mpqadd

-We have a custom MPQ packer: https://gitlab.com/moralbacteria/mpqadd
+We have a custom MPQ packer: [!Tools/diabutil/mpqadd](!Tools/diabutil/mpqadd)

 This CLI is designed to add/replace files in the PR Demo MPQ.
-It is included in the Docker image (see [!Tools/docker-pipeline](!Tools/docker-pipeline)) used by the CI/CD pipeline.
-Any changes here require rebuilding the Docker image.
+It's used by CI to pack the final MPQ.

 ### ddrawwrapper